Skip to main content

 );

-NOTE: The configuration value paimon.catalog.type and paimon.catalog.warehouse should be same as how you configure the Paimon as lakehouse storage for Fluss in server.yaml.
+NOTE: The configuration values for paimon.catalog.type and paimon.catalog.warehouse must match those used when configuring Paimon as the lakehouse storage for Fluss in server.yaml.

-Then, you can query the orders table by StarRocks:
+Then, you can query the orders table using StarRocks:

 StarRocks SQL